netdata/netdata/docs/Running-behind-haproxy.md

 ### Backend

-Create the netdata backend which will send requests to port `19999`.
+Create the Netdata backend which will send requests to port `19999`.

 ```
 backend netdata_backend